 - 1 1" piece Ginger, Peeled And Grated

-- 1 1" piece Turmeric, Peeled And Grated You can substitute 1 tsp dry ground turmeric if desired
+- 1 1" piece Turmeric, Peeled And Grated You can substitute 1 teaspoon dry ground turmeric if desired

-- 2 tbsp Coconut Sugar Or regular granulated sugar
+- 2 tablespoon Coconut Sugar Or regular granulated sugar

 - 1 can Coconut Milk Regular, 400 ml

 - 1 lb Fresh Snapper, Cut Into 2" Pieces, Any Bones Removed Or other firm fleshed Oceanwise cod

 - 2 Baby Bok Choy, Cut In Half Lengthwise Or other asian green

 - 300 grams Rice Noodles, Prepared According To Package

 - For the paste, first process the cashews very finely in a food processor (or high powered blender).
 The smaller they are the better as this will help add "thickness" or body to the soup.
 Once chopped, add garlic, lemongrass, shallot, chilis, and cilantro stalks and process until they are a coarse paste then add remaining ingredients and process again until smoothly combined.
 (It should be a rough paste)